EncyclopediaRed/btcamp-87826/content/blog_01.md

-          *Hidden among these mundane details are a handful of assumptions that require more courage to state—in the present tense—with a straight
+          *"Hidden among these mundane details are a handful of assumptions that require more courage to state—in the present tense—with a straight
           face: we assume that customers have a significant desire to use a product like ours, or we assume that supermarkets will carry our